tubbo/dubya/README.md

 able to access your wiki's contents.
 To update your repo, just send the request `POST /wiki` to your Vimwiki installation.

+You can also edit your files from the web.
+Click the big "Edit" button at the bottom of each page, type in your text, and it will be saved to Git and subsequently pushed to GitHub.
+The file will also recompile itself so you can see changes immediately when the response is done loading.

 ## Development

 All contributions must include tests and be made within a pull request.